Skip to main content

 (a) In determining the percentages of permanent disability, account shall be taken of the nature of the physical injury or disfigurement, the occupation of the injured employee, and his or her age at the time of the injury, consideration being given to an employee's diminished future earning capacity.

-How is California permanent disability actually calculated under §4660?
+How is permanent disability calculated under Labor Code 4660?

-What is the AMA Guides 5th Edition that California §4660 requires?
+What is the AMA Guides Fifth Edition used in California PD ratings?

-How does the §4660 occupation adjustment actually work?
+How does the occupation adjustment work under Labor Code 4660?

-The occupation adjustment applies a multiplier that increases or decreases the base impairment based on how much the impaired body part affects the worker's specific job.
+The occupation adjustment increases or decreases the base WPI based on how much the injured body part affects the worker's specific job duties and earning capacity over time.

-How does the §4660 rating convert to actual indemnity dollars?
+How does the Labor Code 4660 rating convert to actual dollars?

 Injured at work?
 Call (661) 273-1780